Quarantine and Isolation

 Take the following steps to reduce your risk of infection in the event that one of your housemates gets sick, tests positive for COVID-19 or becomes a close contact of someone who has tested positive:

-- Isolate: Anyone who is showing symptoms or has tested positive should be isolated to the greatest extent possible within your residence.
+- Isolate: Anyone who is showing symptoms or has tested positive should be isolated within your residence.
 If possible, people who are sick should be given their own bathroom to use during their isolation period, housemates should help provide meals to the person in isolation so they can avoid using the kitchen, and the sick person should eat and work in their room through their 10-day isolation period.
-(You can choose to isolate on campus, but there is a fee.)
+(You can also choose to isolate on campus.
+Please contact the Q&I team at 607-436-2077 for assistance.)

 - Wear masks and socially distance: To limit the spread of infection, all other household members should wear masks, practice social distancing, and regularly wash hands and sanitize common areas.

-How to Safely Quarantine in Your Off-Campus Apartment
+How to Safely Isolate in Your Off-Campus Apartment

-- Quarantine means stay home, stay off campus, don’t go to work and avoid public settings.
-Immediately inform anyone who routinely visits the house of your quarantine and restrict further contact throughout your quarantine period.
+- Isolate means stay home, stay off campus, don’t go to work and avoid public settings unless it is an emergency.
+Immediately inform anyone who routinely visits the house of your isolation and restrict further contact throughout your isolation period.

-- Where possible, sleep in separate rooms.
-Open windows when you can and use a fan in the window to direct a continuous flow of fresh air.
+- Open windows when you can and use a fan in the window to direct a continuous flow of fresh air.

 - Keep the bathroom and kitchen clean.
 Avoid placing toothbrushes directly on counter surfaces and sharing utensils and cooking pans.
 Wipe down high-touch points like the microwave and refrigerator doors and use the dishwasher to clean your reusable dishes.